alkc/flask-mongomock-example/README.md

 pytest .
 ```

-Feel free to add feedback if you think there is a smarter/better way of doing this.
+I'm open for feedback if you think there is a smarter/better way of doing this.